Ponies

 • Peppermints

-may love peppermints or sugar cubes, some prefer
+too.
+Some may love peppermints or sugar cubes,

-from your hands you might teach your pony a bad
+and feed from your hands you might teach your

-habit.
-He might decide that all pockets or fingers
+pony a bad habit.
+He might decide that all

-carrots are best cut into pieces.
-Only feed a very
+and carrots are best cut into pieces.
+Only

 Some